jihedamine/campsite-reservation/README.md

    }'
 ```

-- Modify a reservation using its id
+- Modify a reservation using its id.
+In the posted reservation JSON, all the fields are optional and only the provided field values will get applied as updates to the existing reservation.

 ```
 curl -X "PUT" "http://<host>:<port>/reservations/<reservation-id>"